isaiahJ93/scope3-authorship/README.md

 **Zipped Filename:** `Scope3Tool.zip`

 This repository serves as immutable timestamped proof of authorship and development of the FactorTrace platform, aligned with CSRD, CBAM, EFRAG, and ESRS compliance standards.

+## © 2025 Isaiah Dau — All Rights Reserved

+This software, including the Scope 3 emissions compliance architecture, voucher schema, emissions calculator, XHTML/XBRL export logic, and supporting infrastructure, is protected under international copyright laws.
+Unauthorized use, reproduction, or distribution of any part of this project is strictly prohibited.

+The contents of this repository are timestamped and cryptographically anchored via blockchain using OpenTimestamps and public GitHub commit history to verify authorship and original creation date.

+For licensing, partnerships, or commercial inquiries, contact: isaiah@scope3tool.com